muratk5n/thirdwave/en/README.md

 ---

-Ventusky map: 4 China Tibet and Qinghai are coolest.
+Ventusky map: in China, Tibet and Qinghai have lowest temp.
 Xinjang, Beijing are cooking.
 Talked abt Georgia, and Northeast TR.
 Northern Europe is fine.
 Map shows seaside is no panacea "but there'll be a breeze maan", no. In fact abt 20 km inland right from shore seems better than the shore itself.

 ---